benWozak/portfolio/content/experience.md

     summary: Flipp Advertising is an agency that offers marketing strategies, brand identity and digital solutions.
     description:
-      - Collaborated with designers and clients to ensure seamless integration of visual and functional elements while actively participating in project planning and agile development processes to manage multiple projects simultaneously, ensuring timely delivery and adherence to client specifications and brand guidelines.
+      - Led cross-functional collaboration in agile environment practices, managing multiple projects to meet client specs, deadlines, and ongoing maintenance.
-      - Spearheaded the adoption of a cutting-edge technology stack, incorporating modern frameworks and tools to meet a client's unique requirements, resulting in the development of one of the most advanced web platforms in the client's industry.
+      - "  Designed and built scalable infrastructure from the ground up for an industry-leading NextJS platform, supporting over 50,000 peak users each year."
-      - Conducted website performance optimization, including code minification, image compression, and leveraging browser caching to enhance load times and user experience, while also implementing SEO best practices to improve site visibility and search engine rankings.
+      - Optimized website performance and SEO, significantly improving load times and search rankings.
     technologies:
       - SCSS
       - TypeScript